MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 [Giant Crabs](/monster/giant-crab) and [Chuul](/monster/chuul) climb aboard ships and [harpies](/monster/harpy) and [wyverns](/monster/wyvern) attack those that pass too close to the [Sierras](alabaster-sierra-range).

 ##### Environment
-The following environmental hazards can be encountered in this area:
-- **Extreme Cold**.
-[DC10](/roll/1d20) CON/hr of exposure
-- **Frigid Water**.
-[DC10](/roll/1d20) CON/min after CON mins
+During the winter months, **Extreme Cold** and the **Frigid Water** of the Alabaster Bay can be fatal to the unprepared.

 ##### Flora & Fauna
 ^Food:^ **^Abundant^** ^-^ ^Water:^ **^Rare^**

-The Alabaster Bay is home to numerous species of fish and marine mammals.
-Colonies of seals can be found all along the western shore as can the [killer whales](/monster/killer-whale) and [sea lions](/monster/sea-lion) that hunt them.
+The Bay is home to various species of fish and colonies of seals can be found all along the western shore as can the [killer whales](/monster/killer-whale) and [sea lions](/monster/sea-lion) that hunt them.

+##### Landmarks
+The following landmarks can be found in this area:
+- None
+{.square}

+##### Travel
+Travel on the bay is relatively easy compared to the wide-open [Frigid Depths](frigid-depths) and tumultuous [Shearing Channel](shearing-channel).
+Icebergs are uncommon, but not unheard of.